 Meredith Woolnough is a visual artist that works and lives near the coastal region of Newcastle, NSW.
 Her practice engages with the natural environment utilizing the skeletal frameworks of flora and fauna as the basis of her own embroidered specimens.
 Threads are densely stitched into free-form sculptures that are carefully pinned to paper or set in resin preserving them as delicate handmade artifacts.
 Her work explores themes of the inter-connectedness of living things and environmental degradation.

-Meredith Woolnough Studied a Bachelor of Fine Arts (first class honours), University of New South Wales, College of Fine Arts.
+Meredith studied a Bachelor of Fine Arts (first-class honors) at the University of New South Wales, College of Fine Arts.

-Meredith Woolnough’s elegant embroidered traceries capture the delicate beauty of nature in knotted embroidery threads.
-Through a delicate system of tiny stitches she creates intricate and complex openwork compositions that are then carefully pinned in shadowboxes, just like preserved specimens.
+Meredith’s elegant embroidered traceries capture the delicate beauty of nature in knotted embroidery threads.
+Through a delicate system of tiny stitches, she creates intricate and complex openwork compositions that are then carefully pinned in shadowboxes, just like preserved specimens.

-Meredith Woolnough has also appeared in the following (but not limited to) exhibitions:-
+Meredith has also appeared in the following (but not limited to) exhibitions: